Marriage: Characteristics of a Biblical Marriage

 Brody Holloway : Genesis 3 : Marriage Conference : April 13, 2019

 When we look at the characteristics of biblical marriage, the common theme is sanctification.
-Both man and the woman are work to help their spouse become more like Jesus.
+Both man and the woman are at work to help their spouses become more like Jesus.

 - Work: Just as much as the ground requires cultivation in order to yield its seed, relationships require even more cultivation.

 - Protection: Men fail to lead and protect the assets and the relationships of the home, and the effects look like that of the garden.
 In the Garden of Eden, the ultimate threat came in the form of seduction and beauty.
 The world will seduce us with all that it offers and we must be ready to guard against it.
 We must protect the work of sanctification in one another.

 - Sacrifice: At the Cross, Jesus gave up His own life for His bride, the Church.
 This is our example of love and compassion.